abhiram-ca/Semantic-Image-Transmission-Pixelwise/README.md

 # Semantic Image Transmission

 A deep learning system for efficient image transmission using semantic communication.
 The encoder compresses images into a compact semantic latent representation, which is transmitted over a noisy channel, and reconstructed at the receiver using a generator network.
+There is also an interactive GUI available.

 ## Overview